All Episodes

 But this is one of the few instances where you're going to get direct feedback about how you communicate, right?

-Because it's a it's a little annoying.
+Because it's a little annoying.

 Can you understand that?